-- A. The Federal Government's Terrorist Watch List - 18.
-In September 2003, Attorney General John Ashcroft established the Terrorist Screening Center ("TSC") to consolidate the government's approach to terrorism screening.
-The TSC,
+A. The Federal Government's Terrorist Watch List

-- Case 1:11-cv-00050-AJT-TRJ Document 85 Filed 03/07/14 Page 5 of 17 PageID# 1182 which is administered by the FBI, develops and maintains the federal government's consolidate

-Terrorist Screening Database (the "watch list").
-TSC's consolidated watch list is the federal government's master list of suspected international and domestic terrorist records used for watch list-related screening. - 19.
+19. In September 2003, Attorney General John Ashcroft established the Terrorist Screening Center ("TSC") to consolidate the government's approach to terrorism screening.
+The TSC, which is administered by the FBI, develops and maintains the federal government's consolidate Terrorist Screening Database (the "watch list").
+TSC's consolidated watch list is the federal government's master list of suspected international and domestic terrorist records used for watch list-related screening.

+Case 1:11-cv-00050-AJT-MSN Document 205 Filed 12/28/15 Page 5 of 18 PageID# 2494 20.
 TSC sends records from its terrorist watch list to other government agencies that in turn use those records to identify suspected terrorists.
-For example, applicable TSC records are provided to the Transportation Security Administration ("TSA") for use by airlines in prescreening passengers and to U.S. Customs and Border Protection ("CBP") for use in screening travelers entering the United States. - 20.
-Thus, while the TSC maintains and controls the database of suspected terrorists, it is the front-line agencies like the TSA that carry out the screening function.
-In the context of air travel, when individuals make airline reservations and check in at airports, either TSA or the airline conducts a name-based search of the individual to determine whether he or she is on a watch list. - 21.
-Front-line screening agencies like TSA do not make determinations that place or remove individuals from watch lists. - 22.
-Two government entities are primarily responsible for nominating individuals for inclusion in the terrorist watch list-the National Counterterrorism Center ("NCTC") and the Federal Bureau of Investigation ("FBI"). - 23.
-The NCTC, which is managed by the Office of the Director of National Intelligence, relies on information from other federal departments and agencies when including known or suspected international terrorists in its Terrorist Identities Datamart Environment ("TIDE") database.
+For example, applicable TSC records are provided to the Transportation Security Administration ("TSA") for use by airlines in prescreening passengers and to U.S. Customs and Border Protection ("CBP") for use in screening travelers entering the United States.

+21. Thus, while the TSC maintains and controls the database of suspected terrorists, it is the front-line agencies like the TSA that carry out the screening function.
+In the context of air travel, when individuals make airline reservations and check in at airports, either TSA or the airline conducts a name-based search of the individual to determine whether he or she is on a watch list.

+22. Front-line screening agencies like TSA do not make determinations that place or remove individuals from watch lists.

+23. Two government entities are primarily responsible for nominating individuals for inclusion in the terrorist watch list-the National Counterterrorism Center ("NCTC") and the Federal Bureau of Investigation ("FBI").

+24. The NCTC, which is managed by the Office of the Director of National Intelligence, relies on information from other federal departments and agencies when including known or suspected international terrorists in its Terrorist Identities Datamart Environment ("TIDE") database.
 The NCTC reviews TIDE entries and recommends specific entries to the Terrorist Screening Center for inclusion in the watch list.
 TIDE is the source of all international terrorist identifier information included in the watch list.